 Last weekend I've met with some of our old timer KDEPIM developers and some of the newer ones who are interested in KDEPIM or related technologies in the KDAB offices in Berlin.
 Being a KDAB employee for a few years already (wow, time is passing quickly), the place was familiar, the people looked familiar.
 The foosball table was slightly familiar, although some players changed their dresses in order to spread confusion inside the visitor's heads.
 That is the only reason we've lost against locals with 5-0, 5-0.
 Suprisingly enough, the table wasn't used that much.
 Why?
 Because people were busy either working and talking.
 What they talked about I don't know too much, as I focused on some issues I planned to fix, but others can testify that Volker did not sit too much in front of his computers, but was dragged from one place to another for various discussions.
-Most of us ...read more...
+Most ...read more...

 While we all love and cherish our KDE browsers (Konq and rekonq) there are many users of Firefox and Chromium.
 And they can not use share-like-connect, they can not have their web-pages linked to activities, they can not …